tamminhdao/WebOptimization/README.md

 ####Part 2: Optimize Frames per Second in pizza.html

-1. Change made to function resizePizzas ():
+1. Change made to function resizePizzas():
-    a.
-Replace querySelector with getElementById
+    1. Replace querySelector with getElementById
 2. Delete 2 functions determineDx () and SizeSwitcher (size)
 3. Rewrite the function changePizzaSizes(size)
-4. Change made to function updatePositions ():
+4. Change made to function updatePositions():
-    a.
-Take care of var phase outside of for loop to minimize repeatative calculation in the loop body
+    1. Take care of var phase outside of for loop to minimize repeatative calculation in the loop body
-    b.
-Replace querySelectorAll with getElementsByClassName
+    2. Replace querySelectorAll with getElementsByClassName
-    c.
-Move var items outside of the function because it only needs to be ran once
+    3. Move var items outside of the function because it only needs to be ran once
-    d.
-Create a variable lenn for items.length
+    4. Create a variable lenn for items.length
 5. Line 518: Reduce the number of sliding pizzas from 200 to 30

 ### Optimization Tips and Tricks